MohamedAbdel-Azeem/Traventure/README.md

 `PATCH /promo_code/use/:username` -update the status of a promo code for a specific tourist

 `GET /skipTutorial/:username` -gets the status of whether a specific tourist has skipped a tutorial

+`PATCH /interested` -Update tourist interest

+`PATCH /add/address/:username` -Adds an adress for a tourist

+`PATCH /edit/address/:username` -Updates address of a tourist

+`PATCH /delete/address/:username` -Deletes address of a tourist

 `PATCH /skipTutorial/:username`  -allows a user to mark their tutorial as "skipped".